ignaciotapie/UltrawideOverlays/README.md

 *  **Q:** My overlay isn't shown on top of the game/window.
 *  **A:** Game needs to be set to Borderless Windowed, it won't work wih Exclusive Fullscreen.
 You can use a utility like Borderless Gaming to make all games borderless

+## Issues
+*  There's some memory leaks happening when changing windows, Overlay Editor seems to be the only one that closes after a while correctly.
+If the RAM usage gets high, restart the app.